-The good news is, it’s possible to repair and rescue them from further damage.
+The good news is, it’s possible to repair and rescue plaster ceilings from further damage.
 We have successfully reattached many old ceilings by injecting adhesive between the plaster and lath where the keys (anchors) have broken away over time.
-Though variations of this technique are not new texts from the 1920s recommend liquid sulfur as an adhesive–we use modern materials that are easy to handle and inflict minimal damage to sound plaster.
+Though variations of this technique are not new–texts from the 1920s recommend liquid sulfur as an adhesive–we use modern materials that are easy to handle and inflict minimal damage to sound plaster.
 With these methods and good tool skills it’s possible to restore the integrity of plaster ceilings for many more years of service.

-Sizing up the Ceiling
+Sizing up Plaster Ceilings

 plaster will resist seating, and it will feel and sound “crunchy” akin to breaking eggshells or crushing popcorn.
 Do not force it back into place or more plaster may break.
 Instead, just gently encourage the plaster with the flat of your hand.
-If the separation is slight—say, between 1/4" and 1/2"—good reattachment is likely because the plaster will usually push back into place solid and flat against the lath.
-If the plaster sags 1/2" to 1" from the lath, there is often too much debris (broken keys, years of silt) between the plaster and lath for success.
+If the separation is slight—say, between 1/4″ and 1/2″—good reattachment is likely because the plaster will usually push back into place solid and flat against the lath.
+If the plaster sags 1/2″ to 1″ from the lath, there is often too much debris (broken keys, years of silt) between the plaster and lath for success.
+Remove the Debris

 Unless you can vacuum out all this debris from above, reattachment is probably not an option.
 Often we find that the worst part of the ceiling has too much debris, and we have to remove this section, reattach the edges, then infill the lost parts with new plaster.
 Plaster that is soft and crumbly will not hold up during the pushing and drilling and has to be removed as well.

 The holes you bore to inject the adhesive must be directly beneath the wood lath—not the spaces between the lath—so that the adhesive can bond to something solid.
 If you have removed any plaster, or dug out a crack for repair, then you can see the positions of the lath.
 In a reattachment-only repair, however, finding lath is basically hunt-and-peck.
 Sometimes, if the plaster is not too thick, you can stand back and look for ghosts or shadows of the lath showing through the finish coat.

-Once you have a solid fix on one lath, assume that the rest of the lathing is 1 1/2" to 2" wide and spaced approximately 1/4" to 1/2" apart.
-If you have an infill area that needs reattachment at its edges, mark for injection sites 1 1/2" to 2" back from the edges.
-If you are only reattaching plaster, plan for injection holes every 3" to 4", no more than 6" apart.
+Once you have a solid fix on one lath, assume that the rest of the lathing is 1 1/2″ to 2″ wide and spaced approximately 1/4″ to 1/2″ apart.
+If you have an infill area that needs reattachment at its edges, mark for injection sites 1 1/2″ to 2″ back from the edges.
+If you are only reattaching plaster, plan for injection holes every 3″ to 4″, no more than 6″ apart.

 After you have bored your injection holes, you need to vacuum out the debris and drilling dust.
 Older plaster is soft, so be careful not to suck it off the ceiling with the vacuum!
 Place your hand near the hole to gently support the plaster while you vacuum using the other hand.
 Do not push the plaster back up into place, however; the void will allow the vacuum to pull some of the debris out through the hole.

 If you have access from above, you can vacuum more of the silt and debris.
 Remove keys that are visibly loose or broken as well.
 Use a wet/dry shop vacuum designed to handle the fine dust.
 Plaster will kill a household vacuum in short order.
 Next, wet the injection holes by either spraying down the lath with a squirt bottle or squirting up into the drilled holes from the plaster surface.
 Wetting encourages the adhesive to travel farther when it is compressed and will also slow the drying time slightly for a stronger bond.

-We use a caulking gun with the tip cut to fit snugly in our 1/4" holes, and inject the adhesive until the plaster moves ever so slightly (one squeeze of the average caulking gun is usually enough).
+We use a caulking gun with the tip cut to fit snugly in our 1/4″ holes, and inject the adhesive until the plaster moves ever so slightly (one squeeze of the average caulking gun is usually enough).
 If you inject too much adhesive you will actually push the plaster off the ceiling.
 As you inject, follow along with a damp sponge to wipe away the excess adhesive that leaves the holes when you remove the nozzle.

-We use flexible plywood squares (1/2" to 3/8" thick) covered with a layer of sheet polyethylene.
+We use flexible plywood squares (1/2″ to 3/8″ thick) covered with a layer of sheet polyethylene.
 Do not underestimate the importance of this layer of poly; if you forget it you will glue the plywood to the ceiling and take all the plaster with it if you attempt to remove the form.
 (Sound like first-hand experience?)
 Last, we secure these in place with screws or wood shores running to the floor, then allow the adhesive to set up for 24 hours.